CP1401/Practicals/prac_03/README.md

 Age in dog years is 73
 ```

+Start by choosing the decision pattern that best applies to this problem...

 ### Don't Repeat Yourself
 **Note:** "Don't Repeat Yourself" (DRY) is an important programming principle.
 In this program, and many of your others, you will have a single output that depends on the True/False value of one or more conditions.
-But whatever the result, you print `Age in dog years is ...` so the only difference is the value.
+But whatever the result, you print `Age in dog years is ...` so the only difference is the numeric value.
-Calculate the value in the True path and False path (two calculation lines), but do the printing only once _outside_ the paths - no matter what the result of the condition/s.
+Calculate the value in the paths - multiple calculation lines,
+but do the printing only once - _outside_ the paths - no matter what the result of the condition/s.

 ## 5. Rock Of Ages

 Ask the user for their age, then tell them what you think of them.

-- Use a **compound Boolean expression** to test if the age is valid (between 0 and 120 inclusive); print "Invalid age" if not.
+- Use a **compound Boolean expression** to test if the age is valid (between 0 and 120 inclusive) and print "Invalid age" if it's invalid.
 - Then print your own personal response for how old they are.
 You decide how many different responses you want.

 ## 6. Speeding Fines